I Will Always Love You (Whitney Houston recording): Recording

+Houston reportedly kept the music of the soundtrack from Clive Davis until around July 1992, in which with help from her creative director Robyn Crawford, Houston sent the six tracks she recorded for the album, including "I Will Always Love You" in a DAT tape and CD on July 6, after Arista executives complained of not being able to hear the music.
+Upon receiving the music, Davis approved of its production and agreed on "I Will Always Love You" in particular, seeing the song's "full potential, lyrically and musically" and looked at it as "raw material.
+With the lyric, the music, with the potential arrangement, could it fulfill the potential of that scene?
+And the answer was yes."

-According to Clive Davis, when Foster first sent him the record, he told Foster that he loved it, to which Foster quickly retorted "don't get demo-itis!
+According to Clive Davis, when he called Foster to tell him that he loved the song, Foster quickly retorted "don't get demo-itis!
 Don't fall in love!
 Because I'm gonna sweeten it, I'm gonna add strings and horns and do my thing!'," adding that after Foster kept submitting subsequent versions of the song that it "sounded slick".
 Davis stated that the "raw purity of that first mix, with the a cappella [opening bars]... just haunted me.
 But David kept saying 'just wait, I'm not done yet,'", further adding that Foster's later mixes sounded "a little sweet".
 When Warner Bros.
 Pictures demanded a leading single to promote the film to be released immediately at the start of November, Davis made the decision to release the song as it was in the first version, called the "board mix" by Crowe and called the "first rough draft" by Davis himself.
-When Foster learned of Davis' plans to release the first version, he was initially angry and reportedly cursed at Davis.
+When Foster learned of Davis's plans to release the first version, he was initially angry and reportedly cursed at Davis.
 24 hours later following the song's release, however, a more calmed down Foster called Davis back, apologizing and agreeing with the impresario, saying to him, "this is magic, thank you."